 How Often Should New Hire Forms Be Updated?

 Tax and other labor laws change regularly, at both the state and federal level — and sometimes even at the local level.
 For example, New York City now requires employers to pay for commuter benefits while Los Angeles requires extensive paid sick leave and many states make it illegal to ask job candidates about prior pay or criminal convictions.
 Therefore, it’s best to take a look at both your forms and your employee handbook each year to make sure they remain compliant.

 What If I Change a Policy After New Hires Have Begun Work and Signed Prior Forms?

 This is a question that confuses employers.
 As long as you change a policy that’s not legally mandated like providing family and medical leave, you need only communicate the new policy change along with providing the new policy documentation.
 Many employers do this by means of an annual review of the employee handbook changes or policy changes and then confirm by employee signature that employees have been informed of the change.

 Knowing what you need from new employees is a critical but intimidating part of the hiring process.
 They’ve accepted your offer and, now, on their first day, you are wondering what new employee forms you need to give and get from them.
 We provide answers to your new employee forms questions here in this article, complete with free templates and/or resources for each form we discuss.

-If you’re looking to give you new hires a great onboarding experience, complete with new hire forms they can access and complete through self-service, consider using Gusto HR and payroll software.
-Gusto provides all documentation online, including your employee handbook, offers employee self-service, welcome notes, and a means to process payroll and benefits for your business.
-Try it free for 30 days.
+If you’re looking to give you new hires a great onboarding experience, complete with new hire forms they can access and complete through self-service, consider using Zenefits.
+This HR and payroll software provides all documentation online, offers employee self-service, welcome notes, and a means to process payroll and benefits for your business.